lidofinance/lido-staking-vault-cli/docs/cli/get-started/reports.md

 **Batch Operation Issues:**

-- Use `--skip-error` to continue past individual failures
+- Use `--skip-error` to continue past individual errors
 - Review which vaults failed and retry individually

 ## Best Practices